Manyu Scroll: Characters

-Kagefusa is Chifusa's sadistic older sister and a master of the teppo.
+Kagefusa is Chifusa's sadistic older paternal half-sister and a master of the teppo.
 A staunch supporter of the Manyū clan's traditions, she resents Chifusa for being chosen as successor despite having a smaller bust.
 Their conflict escalates when Chifusa accidentally uses the Breast Flow technique on her, stealing her breasts and forcing her to rely on an inflating bra.
 Initially consumed by vengeance, Kagefusa eventually relents after Chifusa vows to restore her bust once mastering the technique.
 This reconciliation softens her outlook, making her more easygoing, though she retains her cruel streak.